Best Smart Thermostats Under $200 in 2026: Ranked by Savings and Ease of Install

 Do I need a C-wire for a smart thermostat?

-Most smart thermostats need a C-wire for consistent power.
-However, Google Nest includes a Power Connector adapter and Ecobee includes its own Power Extender Kit — both resolve the C-wire issue for most HVAC systems.
-Check your existing wiring first using the manufacturer’s online compatibility checker.
+Most smart thermostats do need a C-wire for consistent power.
+However, Google Nest includes a Power Connector adapter, and Ecobee comes with its own Power Extender Kit — both of these typically resolve the C-wire issue for most HVAC systems.
+You should always check your existing wiring first using the manufacturer’s online compatibility checker, just to be sure.

 Which smart thermostat works with Apple HomeKit?

-Google Nest (4th gen), Ecobee SmartThermostat Premium, and Emerson Sensi Touch 2 all support Apple HomeKit.
-The Honeywell T9 and Amazon Smart Thermostat do not.
+If you’re looking for Apple HomeKit compatibility, you’ll find it with the Google Nest (4th gen), Ecobee SmartThermostat Premium, and the Emerson Sensi Touch 2.
+Just a heads-up: the Honeywell T9 and Amazon Smart Thermostat don’t support HomeKit.

 How much can I save with a smart thermostat?